iamneerajsingh/sfc360.github.io/README.md

 ### 6. Business Applications

-Help Wanted 📒
 Do you have suggestions for Mindmaps or Flashcards?
 The survey form is open 👉 [here ](https://forms.office.com/r/vYBHeSiAnn)ℹ️.
-Want to submit an idea or found spelling or code errors? 👉 Raise an issue or create a pull request.

 Special Thanks ❤️
 * **🎨 Mindmap Artists: